 Note that for any performance measure, whilst an agent $a$ might calculate (or estimate) its own performance $\bar{\Aknow}^a$, it cannot calculate the swarm performance $\hat{\Aknow}$.

-As an aside, for any single set of link efficiencies $\{ {\Elink}_{ij} \}$, we might imagine computing a customised performance scheme that uses information about what actual links are good; as opposed to the approaches introduced above where we attempted a reasonable and \emph{general} normalisation.
-However, since $\{ {\Elink}_{ij} \}$ are not directly known by any agent, and might at best be only inferred, such a custom performance measure is not calculable by an agent attempting to determine whether it has sufficient good information about a sufficient number of nearby others.
-Nevertheless, such an omnicscient measures could still be used as a benchmark for comparing other agent performance measures.
+As an aside, for any single set of link efficiencies $\{ {\Elink}_{ij} \}$, {we could compute a customised performance scheme that uses information about what actual links are good, as opposed to the approaches introduced above where we attempted a reasonable and \emph{general} normalisation.
+However, since an agent is never aware of the true values of $\{ {\Elink}_{ij} \}$,} such a custom performance measure is not calculable by an agent attempting to determine whether it has sufficient good information about a sufficient number of nearby others.
+Nevertheless, such an omniscient measure could still be used as a benchmark for comparing other agent performance measures.